Seeing topological entanglement through the information convex: Introduction

 \section{Introduction}

-Topological orders in 2D \cite{Wen:1989iv,PhysRevB.41.9377} is a long-range entangled \cite{2010PhRvB..82o5138C} gapped phase of matter whose ground state has topological entanglement entropy (TEE) \cite{2006PhRvL..96k0404K,2006PhRvL..96k0405L}.
-It has a ground state degeneracy depends on the system topology and these ground states are locally indistinguishable.
-Topological orders support \emph{topological excitations} i.e. anyons in the 2D bulk.
-These topological excitations cannot be created by local operators, but they could be created by string operators.
-When considering excited states with a few topological excitations, universal topological contribution of von Neumann entropy from each superselection sector can also be identified.
-Each \emph{bulk superselection sector} or anyon type $a$ contributes to the von Neumann entanglement of certain subsystem by $\ln d_a$, where $d_a$ is the quantum dimension of anyon $a$ \cite{2006PhRvL..96k0404K,2008JHEP...05..016D}.
+Topological orders in two dimensions (2D) \cite{Wen:1989iv,PhysRevB.41.9377} are a long-range entangled \cite{2010PhRvB..82o5138C} gapped phase of matter whose ground state has topological entanglement entropy (TEE) \cite{2006PhRvL..96k0404K,2006PhRvL..96k0405L}.
+Its ground-state degeneracy depends on the system topology and these ground states are locally indistinguishable.
+Topological orders support \emph{topological excitations}, i.e., anyons in the 2D bulk.
+These topological excitations cannot be created by local operators, but they can be created by string operators.
+When considering excited states with a few topological excitations, the universal topological contribution of von Neumann entropy from each superselection sector can also be identified.
+Each \emph{bulk superselection sector} or anyon type $a$ contributes to the von Neumann entanglement of a certain subsystem by $\ln d_a$, where $d_a$ is the quantum dimension of anyon $a$ \cite{2006PhRvL..96k0404K,2008JHEP...05..016D}.

-Gapped boundaries may exist in non-chiral topological orders \cite{1998quant.ph.11052B,2011CMaPh.306..663B,2012CMaPh.313..351K,2012arXiv1211.4644K,Levin2013, 2015PhRvL.114g6402L,2015PhRvL.114g6401H, 2017arXiv170603329H,2017arXiv170603611B,2017CMaPh.355..645C,2018JHEP...06..113C,2018arXiv180101519S}.
+Gapped boundaries may exist in nonchiral topological orders \cite{1998quant.ph.11052B,2011CMaPh.306..663B,2012CMaPh.313..351K,2012arXiv1211.4644K,Levin2013, 2015PhRvL.114g6402L,2015PhRvL.114g6401H, 2018JHEP...01..134H,2017PhRvB..96p5138B,2017CMaPh.355..645C,2018JHEP...06..113C,2019PhRvB..99c5112S}.
 In the presence of a gapped boundary, there are deconfined boundary topological excitations on the 1D gapped boundary.
 They carry \emph{boundary superselection sectors} and have their own fusion rules.
-When moving a bulk anyon onto the gapped boundary and measure its sector, the outcome will be a certain boundary superselection sector.
+When moving a bulk anyon onto the gapped boundary and measuring its sector, the outcome will be a certain boundary superselection sector.
 We will refer to this phenomena as bulk-to-boundary condensation.
-A $\ln d_{\alpha}$ contribution to the von Neumann entropy from each boundary superselection sector $\alpha$ is observed in \cite{2018arXiv180101519S}, where $d_{\alpha}$ is the quantum dimension of $\alpha$.
+A $\ln d_{\alpha}$ contribution to the von Neumann entropy from each boundary superselection sector $\alpha$ is observed in \cite{2019PhRvB..99c5112S}, where $d_{\alpha}$ is the quantum dimension of $\alpha$.

-Given these universal properties of 2D topological orders, it is quite natural to ask whether certain property follows logically from several other properties and whether there is a unified theoretical framework to describe these properties.
+Given these universal properties of 2D topological orders, it is quite natural to ask whether a certain property follows logically from several other properties and whether there is a unified theoretical framework to describe these properties.